Rvittori/Rvittori/README.md

-# Hi, I'm Rvittori! 👋
+# Hi, I'm Rita! 👋

-I am a programming student who is passionate about learning!
+I am a recent programming graduate who is passionate about learning!

 ## 🚀 About Me

-- 🔭 I have recently earned my Python Application Developer Certificate and I am working on my Java Application Developer Certificate.
+- 🔭 I have recently earned a certificate in Java and Python application development.

 ## 🌱 Currently Exploring

-  - 🚀 Learning Python, Java, and SQL
+  - 🚀 Learning Java, Python, SQL, HTML, CSS, JavaScript

 Thanks for stopping by!